 “Could I try a few months of Prometrium or Utrogestan for heavy bleeding (or pain)?
 I understand it can work as well as a progestin to lighten flow (or help pain) but without the side effects.
 See this protocol by Canadian endocrinology professor Jerilynn Prior.”
 Print out the following document and take it to your appointment: For Healthcare providers: managing menorrhagia without surgery.
 Draw your doctor’s attention to the paragraph that states: “For heavy flow in a woman who already has anemia or who is in Very Early Perimenopause with regular cycles or in the Early Menopause Transition Phase with irregular cycles plus typical perimenopause experiences such as night sweats, new sleep problems, and increased premenstrual concerns, full-dose oral micronized progesterone (OMP, 300 mg at bedtime) must be given daily for a full three months.”

 Endometriosis and adenomyosis, as described in my books, particularly Hannah’s endometriosis patient story in Period Repair Manual and Francine’s adenomyosis patient story in Hormone Repair Manual.
-Progesterone helps to suppress the growth of endometrial tissue and regulate the immune system—therefore, potentially also addressing the immune dysfunction that lies at the heart of both conditions.
+Progesterone helps suppress the growth of endometrial tissue and regulate the immune system, potentially also addressing the immune dysfunction that lies at the heart of both conditions.
 See also my blog post Immune treatment for endometriosis.
 Progesterone can be used in addition to a hormonal IUD.

-Perimenopausal and premenstrual mood symptoms (PMDD), as described in my blog post Top 6 natural treatments for premenstrual mood symptoms.
+Perimenopausal and premenstrual mood symptoms (PMDD), as described in my blog post, Top 6 natural treatments for premenstrual mood symptoms.

 PCOS, as described in my peer-reviewed paper, Professor Prior’s protocol for cyclic progesterone therapy, and my blog post, Cyclic progesterone therapy for PCOS.
 Progesterone treats PCOS by lowering androgens and helping to restore ovulation.